 As you would imagine, the best place to watch the event is on Pattaya Beach Road although this can get a little overcrowd which, of course, some people don’t like.
 Alternatively, you could watch from the viewing points at Pratamnak such as the Thai Navy Radio Station.
 Of course, all of the taller hotels with sea views will offer a great vantage point.
 If you are thinking of something a little different, some of the dive schools organise trips in their boats to Pattaya Bay.
 The trips tend to include a barbeque which can add to the experience.

-Next to Central festival on Pattaya Beach road, rare studio for sale with one of the best location for fireworks
+Next to Central festival on Pattaya Beach road, rare 1 bedroom for sale with one of the best location for fireworks

 A word of warning, pickpockets are active at events such as this so be careful with your belongings.
 As around 100,000 people attend the event there is always the chance that small fights could break out especially amongst those who may be slightly intoxicated.
 Giving them a wide berth is just normal common sense but it should be stressed that such incidents are rare and could happen anywhere.